ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 ## Use-cases

-Depending on how you define the fields, you can encounter the following scenarios:
+Depending on how you define the settings, you can encounter the following scenarios:

 1. Both fields are set: